acoustic-content-samples/sample-site-vue/README.md

 "SPA framework".

-Limitations
+Limitations and Disclaimers
 -------------
-* CLI layout generation does not support the 'multiple' option for elements.
+* This sample is intended primarily to demonstrate how the Content Hub delivery APIs can be used with any SPA framework.
+* This SPA sample and the small Flux SDK it uses are available as-is and do not necessarily represent recommended coding best practices.
+Also note that this sample may not be updated to use the latest versions dependency libraries.
-* Focus was on rendering.
-Draft content may not always render in preview.
+* The focus of this sample is on rendering.
+Draft content may not always render correctly in preview.
 If draft content does not appear automatically, try refreshing the site preview.
+* The CLI layout generation tool does not support the 'multiple' option for elements.

 Restoring the default Angular based application